Alzheimer’s and Dementia: Tips for Eye Doctor Visits

 Make a list of issues you'd like to address with the doctor.
 Make a list of every medication they take, including over-the-counter medications and supplements.

 Bring paper and pen so you can write down information from the doctor.
 You might also record the conversation so that you can listen to it again later.
 If you don't understand something, ask for clarification.

 Be ready to answer questions about symptoms and behavior.
 Have you noticed any changes in their health?
 Vision?
 When did the changes begin?
 If medication is prescribed, find out exactly what time of day and how much of the drug should be taken.
-Ask why the medication is being prescribed and how long before you see any improvement.
-Also, what side effects might occur.
+Ask why the medication is being prescribed, how long before you see any improvement, and which side effects might occur.